sagemath/trac_to_gh/Issue 9540.md

 # Issue 9540: Testing whether a Gaussian integer is in ZZ is extremely slow

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9540

 Original creator: fredrik.johansson